freeCodeCamp/freeCodeCamp/guide/english/linux/advantages-of-linux/index.md

 Hard to beat that!
 ## It's safer.
 Linux distributions have broadly two types of users, namely ROOT and NON-ROOT.
 There could be only 1 root user but multiple non-root users.
 Root users have the permission to do any modification (de-modification too!!!) to the system without the use of password (once asked while logging in).
 In case of non-root users they require permission from the root users to do any activity which could affect the system.
 So, browsing with non-root user is safe as just by clicking some sort of malicious links, it can't be installed and affect the system without the permission from root user.
+## Perfect for Programmers
+Linux supports almost all of the major programming languages (Python, C/C++, Java, Perl, Ruby, etc.).
+Moreover, it offers a vast range of applications useful for programming purposes.
+The Linux terminal is superior to use over Window’s command line for developers.
+You would find many libraries developed natively for Linux.
+Also, a lot of programmers point out that the package manager on Linux helps them get things done easily.